 For the complete text [PDF] of Hiroshi Shikuma: Strawberry Growing in the Pajaro Valley (E-Scholarlship).
 Includes complete audio (streaming or download) for the oral history.
 Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Please quote from the transcript as the record.
 Audio will be found under "Supporting Material."

 For the complete text [PDF] of Hiroshi Shikuma: Strawberry Growing in the Pajaro Valley and Audio Clip.
 (UCSC Digital Collections)